The Pegasus (Star Trek: The Next Generation): Plot

 With the Romulans distracted, the Enterprise returns to the asteroid.
 Pressman orders the Enterprise to enter a fissure in the asteroid, over Picard's objections.
-Once inside, they discover that the Pegasus is partially fused with the asteroid, having seemingly decloaked while inside the asteroid.
+Once inside, they discover that the Pegasus is partially fused with the asteroid.
 Picard and Riker speculate as to whether there are any crew members trapped in the blocked part of the ship.
 Pressman and Riker transport to the Pegasus and recover an experimental device with which the ship was equipped.
 Pressman is elated to find it, but Riker is less than enthusiastic.
-He informs Pressman that he won't allow him to restart the experiments that led to the mutiny and the current state of the Pegasus.
 They return to the Enterprise when they learn the Romulans have closed the fissure, trapping the Enterprise inside.

 Sirol diplomatically apologizes for "accidentally" closing the fissure and gives Picard and his crew the option of taking asylum aboard the Warbird, which would allow both the Enterprise and the Pegasus to be captured by the Romulans.
 Riker proposes using the device they took from the Pegasus—a prototype for a Federation cloaking device.
 The device is phase-shifting and as such it would allow the Enterprise to travel through the solid matter of the asteroid and escape.
 Pressman is furious at the breaking of Riker's silence, but Picard rebukes Pressman, pointing out that the development of a cloaking device by the Federation is a violation of the Treaty of Algeron.
 Pressman attempts to take command of the Enterprise, but the crew refuses to obey his orders.
-Picard directs the cloaking device to be installed on the Enterprise and used to escape the asteroid.
+Picard orders the cloaking device to be installed on the Enterprise and is used to escape the asteroid.
 The cloak is then dropped in full view of the Romulan ship against Pressman's protestations, and Picard informs Sirol that the Federation will be contacting the Romulan government about the incident.

 Picard orders Pressman to be arrested for violating the Treaty of Algeron.
 Riker insists that he be arrested as well, and Picard reluctantly agrees.

 Visiting Riker in the brig, Picard informs Riker that Pressman and four other high-ranking officers in Starfleet Intelligence have been arrested pending a court-martial.
-He notes that Riker's record will be affected by this incident but coming clean will support his case.
+He notes that Riker's record will be affected by this incident.
 Picard tells Riker that while he did conceal the truth of Pressman's illegal activities, he eventually stood up and told the truth, and as long as Riker still has the integrity to do so, he will still be proud to have him as a First Officer.
-He then gestures that Riker leaves the brig with him and they exit together.